 Easing "Return-to-Work" Anxiety

 “People are having a hard time transitioning.
-Some people do get set in their place being at home and have that difficult time, teetering from anxious about being home all the time and then anxious about going back in the work place and being around people they haven’t been around for a year now,” says Ashley Lisek, an OSF HealthCare family medicine APN.
+Some people do get set in their place being at home and have that difficult time, teetering from anxious about being home all the time and then anxious about going back in the work place and being around people they haven’t been around for over a year now,” says Ashley Lisek, an OSF HealthCare family medicine APRN.

 “My number one advice to getting back into it is maybe start doing your routines now the best you can.
 Start laying out how you would incorporate those routines because the people who have been doing this for the last year have been very set in their ways about what they are doing – so it may help by getting back into that role,” advises Lisek.